akka/akka/docs/src/main/paradox/scala/http/common/uri-model.md

     uri-parsing-mode = strict
 ```

-To access the raw, unparsed representation of the query part of a URI use the `rawQueryString` member of the `Uri` class.
+To access the raw, unparsed representation of the query part of a URI use the `rawQueryString` member of the @unidoc[Uri] class.

 #### Directives to extract query parameters